richardcornish/django-emobar/README.md

-# django-emo
+# Emo

-**Emo** is a Django app that enhances the [admin](https://docs.djangoproject.com/en/1.5/intro/tutorial02/) with a [Markdown](http://daringfireball.net/projects/markdown/) and emoji [WYSIWYG](http://en.wikipedia.org/wiki/WYSIWYG) for textareas.
+**Emo** is a [Django](http://www.djangoproject.com/) template filter that enhances the [admin](https://docs.djangoproject.com/en/1.5/intro/tutorial02/) with a [Markdown](http://daringfireball.net/projects/markdown/) and [emoji](http://en.wikipedia.org/wiki/Emoji) enhanced [WYSIWYG](http://en.wikipedia.org/wiki/WYSIWYG) for textareas.

 ## Features

 Emo uses the [markItUp](http://markitup.jaysalvat.com/home/) toolbar for adding Markdown to textareas.
 Its toolbar is themed to complement the minimalism of the admin.

-The toolbar's [emoji](http://en.wikipedia.org/wiki/Emoji) use the Apple iOS emoji image set.
-Although emoji became a Unicode standard, some browsers (ahem, Chrome) still do not support the emoji HTML entities.
+The toolbar's emoji icons use the Apple iOS emoji icon set.
+Although emoji became a [Unicode standard](http://www.fileformat.info/info/unicode/block/miscellaneous_symbols_and_pictographs/images.htm), some browsers (ahem, Chrome) still do not support the emoji HTML entities.
 Emo instead uses the [GitHub-flavored Markdown codes](http://www.emoji-cheat-sheet.com/) and a filter to replace the emoji text codes with their respective image equivalents.

 Screenshot: